sesh/multi-star/README.md

-Finds Github repositories that multiple people your are following have starred.
+Finds Github repositories that multiple people you are following have starred.
 Creates a JSON feed that you can subscribe to and deploys it to Github Pages.

 ---